-The Food Bank holds an interest in the Trinity Café Reserve Fund (the "Fund") with Community Foundation of Tampa Bay.
-The Food Bank's investment in the Fund is stated at the fair value of the investments within the Fund.
-The Food Bank makes withdrawals from the Fund when qualifying expenditures are made to improve or expand the Trinity Café Program.
-The Food Bank holds a beneficial interest in assets held by the Community Foundation of approximately \$486,000 and \$483,000 at June 30, 2023 and 2022, respectively, which is classified as net assets with donor restrictions in the accompanying consolidated statements of financial position.
+At June 30, 2023, the Food Bank held an interest in the Trinity Café Reserve Fund (the "Fund") with Community Foundation of Tampa Bay.
+The Food Bank's investment in the Fund was stated at the fair value of the investments within the Fund.
+The Food Bank made withdrawals from the Fund when qualifying expenditures were made to improve or expand the Trinity Café Program.
+The Food Bank held a beneficial interest in assets held by the Community Foundation of approximately

+\$486,000 at June 30, 2023, which is classified as net assets with donor restrictions in the accompanying consolidated statements of financial position.
+The investment in the Fund was closed during the year ended June 30, 2024.

-Returns on beneficial interest in assets held by Community Foundation, which are included in other revenues in the accompanying consolidated statements of activities and changes in net assets for the years ended June 30, 2023 and 2022 are as follows:
+For the years ended June 30, 2024 and 2023, net returns on beneficial interest in assets held by Community Foundation, which are included in other revenues in the accompanying consolidated statements of activities and changes in net assets, were \$17,802 and \$2,709, respectively.